 These are my famous (albeit to a select few) Beer Brats.
-This recipe was originally taught to me by a good friend, including the secret ingredient (which you won’t find here per his request that I don’t share said ingredient).
+This recipe was originally taught to me by a good friend back around 2004.
 I made them for every home Purdue football game during our tailgates, hence the name “Boilermaker Beer Brats”.
 Over the years I have tweaked them using only specific brands and I now make them for several occasions and often upon request.

 These are best if grilled, I have never made them any other way so if you choose to make them on a stove top, the flavor may vary greatly.

 To get optimal flavor it is recommended that you prepare these 6-8 hours before cooking; letting them marinade overnight will render best results.